 Even if you choose not to use Facebook, it's more than likely that at least some of your colleagues will.
 As with other social media platforms, your firm needs to have a policy on social media use.
 In particular, everyone needs to understand that they should not post anything about clients, the firm or their working life without clearance.

 Unless people are careful to control the privacy settings on their accounts, anything posted on Facebook is easily found online.
 It does very little for your reputation if a search comes up with employees of the firm publicly complaining.

 You may well want to use Facebook yourself, too, as a way to stay in contact with family and friends.
 There's no reason not to, as long as you make sure you have the right separation between your personal and professional presence.

 The easiest option is to have a personal Facebook profile and a separate page for your law firm.
 Your personal page is for family and friends only.
-The law firm page can be used to help attract clients and referrers.
+The business profile page can be used to help attract clients and referrers.

 Ian Gandy, head of digital, Travelers

 Your personal profile